dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 which means variables bound by refutable patterns must only be in scope in code that can't be reached when the match fails.

-Also, logical-or patterns and switch case fallthrough adds some complexity.
+Also, logical-or patterns and switch case fallthrough add some complexity.

 #### Pattern variable sets

 A *pattern variable set* specifies the set of variables declared by a pattern and its subpatterns when not in an assignment context.
-Each variable in the set has a unique name, a static type, and whether it is final or not.
+Each variable in the set has a unique name, a static type (the declared or inferred type, but not its promoted type), and whether it is final or not.
 The pattern variable set for a pattern is:

 *   **Logical-or**: The pattern variable set of either branch.
 It is a compile-time error if the two branches do not have equal pattern variable sets.
-Two pattern variable sets are equal if they have the same set of names and each corresponding pair of variables have the same type and finality.
+Two pattern variable sets are equal if they have the same set of names and each corresponding pair of variables have the same finality and their types are structurally equivalent after `NORM()`.

     *Since only one branch will match and we don't know which, for the pattern to have a stable set of variables with known types, the two branches must